Vinayakkh/Calculator-app/README.md

-**Calculator App**
-This app made with the java with a good UI design
+# Calculator App

+Welcome to the Calculator App repository!
+This app is developed using Java and features a user-friendly UI design.

+## Features

+- Basic arithmetic operations: addition, subtraction, multiplication, and division
+- User-friendly interface
+- Responsive design

+## Installation

-You can also use this app by just installing Calculator.apk from the repo
+You can easily install and use the Calculator App by Dowmnloading Calculator.apk file that is present on this repo root folder